 - Run electrician's fish-tape or plumber's snake, through pipe and try to hook object/clog.

 - Put hose end in, plug end to build pressure, then suddenly release.
 Use your hand to cover/plug the hose.
 Try this multiple times from various inlets.
 The release will send a shock wave through the pipes, and over time release the clog.

 - You can even plug the hose into the unit, disconnect the intake pipe, and bring the hose to the clogged inlet and suction it out.

 - Run paper towel through as a "pigs" towards motor unit, then reverse suck with a portable.

-- Run paper towel through from motor unit toward portable at non functioning inlet.
+- Run paper towel through from motor unit toward portable at non-functioning inlet.

 *Very important: Now run paper towel through all inlets and make sure they all arrive in power unit.
-If they don't, repeat steps 1 through 6. *If these solutions will still not free up the line - approximate where clog is and locate if accessible. (attic, crawls pace, closet...)
+If they don't, repeat steps 1 through 6. *If these solutions still do not free up the line - approximate where clog is and locate if accessible. (attic, crawls pace, closet...)